 Jointly sponsored meetings of NJSBA sections, committees or the Young Lawyers Division with outside groups require advance approval of the Executive Director.
-Your request for approval of a joint meeting should be submitted to your Section and Committee Services Manager.
+Your request for approval of a joint meeting should be submitted to your NJSBA Staff liaison.
 Please allow additional time for this process.